dev-dami/Qirrel/docs/walkthrough.md

 ```

 #### 3. Processors (src/processors/)
 Processors are individual units of functionality that transform the text processing result.
-They follow a functional programming approach, accepting and returning `IntentResult` objects.
+They follow a functional programming approach, accepting and returning `QirrelContext` objects.

 - **Design Pattern**: Stateless functions that implement the `PipelineComponent` type
 - **Modularity**: Each processor handles a specific aspect of text analysis